Roqum/roqum.github.io/content/en/projects/CharmingHell.md

 ###### Tilemap

 For implementing the game world, I chose a tilemap system.
-Using multiple layers makes it easy to draw the map and also helps distinguish between the visual landscape and code relevant objects.
+Using multiple layers makes it easy to draw the map and also helps distinguish between the visual landscape and code-relevant objects.

-In this project, I mainly used five layers:
+In this project, I mainly used six layers:

 - Ground/Terrain
 - Rivers and Lakes